Melangert/Torrent-Berry/README.md

 ## Features

-- basic Magnet link and .torrent file
-- Web UI accessible from any device on your network
+-Basic torrenting stuff like magnet links and torrent files -Web ui accessible from any device over your network or host device if it has a browser -sytem stats panel
-- system status panel
-- Crash recovery for interrupted downloads
+-Download crash recovery
-- made for low ram and cpu devices
+-made specifically for low end devices

 ## Requirements

 - any linux distro: (ARM or x86)
 - Python 3.11+
-- 512MB RAM minimum (not reccomended as i havent tested that), 1GB++ recommended
+- 512MB RAM minimum (not reccomended as i havent tested that), 1GB+ recommended

 ## Install